lucasfcosta/dotfiles/README.md

 $ . ./dotfiles/brew.sh
 ```

+I also had to make a `misc-installs.sh` script to install other necessary pieces of software which I could not install using `brew`.
+This includes [the `zsh-spaceship` prompt](https://github.com/denysdovhan/spaceship-prompt).

+:warning: **I recommend you to run this script before running any of the others as they might depend on programs previously installed.**

 ### Installing GUI applications

-Most GUI applications I use can also be installed through [`homebrew-cask`](https://github.com/Homebrew/homebrew-cask) by running `casks.sh`:
+Most GUI applications I use — the ones that aren't bloatware — can also be installed through [`homebrew-cask`](https://github.com/Homebrew/homebrew-cask) by running `casks.sh`:

 ```console
 $ . ./dotfiles/casks.sh